-The geoid is the hypothetical MSL without digging a canal… And it’s used by surveyors to measure precise surface elevations as a true zero surface in a vertical datum.
+The geoid is the hypothetical MSL without digging a canal… And surveyors use it to measure precise surface elevations as a true zero surface in a vertical datum.

-For example, mountains have more mass than valleys.
-As a result, gravity at the Rocky Mountains is relatively stronger to other locations on Earth.
+So gravity is a function of mass.
+For example, the mountains have more mass than valleys.
+As a result, gravity in the Rocky Mountains is relatively stronger than other locations on Earth.

 Gravity on the Earth’s surface ranges from 9.7639 m/s2 in Peru to 9.8337 m/s2 in the Arctic.

 This also means that our planet is actually very bumpy and non-uniform.
-It’s not a sphere.
-It’s not as smooth that most people tend to think it is.
+As you can see in this 3D Geoid Viewer, it’s not a sphere and not as smooth as most people tend to think it is.

 Other effects on gravity are because:

 - The Earth bulges at the equator from rotational forces.
-This means the difference from the center of the Earth and the surface is smaller at the poles than at the equator.
+This means the difference between the center of the Earth and the surface is smaller at the poles than at the equator.

 But you’d need a lot of tide gauges placed around the entire globe.
 So this is why satellites like NASA’s GRACE mission (Gravity Recovery and Climate Experiment) and ESA’s GOCE mission (Gravity Field and Steady-State Ocean Circulation Explorer) are measuring our planet’s gravity field with a precision never obtained before.

 These tugs and pushes in gravity are measured using microwave pulses from one satellite to the other.
-Each satellite position is being pinned down with GPS.
-The end result is the most accurate measurements of gravity anomaly to date.
+Each satellite position is pinned down with GPS.
+The end result is the most accurate measurement of gravity anomaly to date.

 Here are some detailed geoid applications:

-Earth’s Interior – Scientists are closer than ever to earthquake prediction.
+EARTH’S INTERIOR – Scientists are closer than ever to earthquake prediction.
 Because we can retrieve variations in the geoid, these subduction events are like retrieving earthquake signatures.
-Geoid variations were associated with more than 98 per cent of the earthquakes of magnitude 9 or above, around 60 per cent for magnitude 8.8, 40 per cent for magnitude 8.6 and 33 per cent for magnitude 8.3.
+Geoid variations were associated with more than 98 percent of earthquakes of magnitude 9 or above, around 60 percent for magnitude 8.8, 40 percent for magnitude 8.6, and 33 percent for magnitude 8.3.

-Climate Change – Ocean circulation, tide gauges and sea level… If all the ice melted, climate scientists would measure change by the Earth’s rising sea levels and tide gauges.
+CLIMATE CHANGE – Ocean circulation, tide gauges, and sea level… If all the ice melted, climate scientists would measure change by the Earth’s rising sea levels and tide gauges.
 GRACE measures mass change from the melt of Arctic ice.
-It helps us understand if ocean circulation is changing and how if affects world climate change.
+It helps us understand if ocean circulation is changing and how it affects world climate change.

 As you walk around Earth, you weigh a little more or less depending on where you are.
 It’s actually a function of how much mass is below you.
 The geoid derived from the GRACE and GOCE missions can sense just how much that mass is.